WhoaThereHoss/pingsweep/README.md

 # pingsweep
-Lightweight IPv4 Pingsweeper - quickly ping many IP addresses
+Lightweight Pingsweeper - quickly ping many hosts

 # Description

-This utility provides a simple interface allowing a user to quickly ping a large group of IP's.
+This utility provides a simple interface allowing a user to quickly ping a large group of hosts by IPv4 address or by hostname.

 ============================================